 The AAMC Sample Test is a free resource that can be accessed through the AAMC prep hub using your AAMC credentials.
 This exam will give you a percent score for questions answered correctly in each section.
 For example, if you answered 50 out of 59 questions correctly in the Chem Phys section, you would get a score of 85%.
 The AAMC has not released an official score scale for this exam, so there is no truly accurate method to determine what this percentage would translate to on the official scale.
+While that may feel disappointing there are still useful ways to use this test as an effective part of your prep!

 Depending on your personality, schedule, and where you are in your prep, there are a few different ways that you could use this test.